-Dr. Adam Fried is a licensed clinical psychologist focusing on mental health care and assessment with child, adolescent and adult populations.
+Dr. Adam Fried is a licensed clinical psychologist focusing on mental health care with primarily adolescent and adult populations.
 After completing his B.A. from Rutgers University, he went on to earn an M.A. and Ph.D. in clinical psychology at Fordham University in New York City.
 While at Fordham, he completed training experiences at New York University-Langone Medical Center, the Fordham University Counseling Center and North General Hospital.
 He completed his internship at the Department of Veteran Affairs, focusing on outpatient and residential assessment and treatments for veterans with Posttraumatic Stress Disorder.
 With the National Center on Addiction and Substance Abuse at Columbia University, he completed his dissertation on the active ingredients necessary for effective treatment for adolescent substance users.
 Dr. Fried completed his post-doctoral clinical experience at the Center for Psychological Assessment and Treatment (Loren B. Amsell and Associates), where he worked primarily with children, adolescents and families in foster-care settings.

 In addition to his clinical work, Dr. Fried was on the faculty at Fordham University and on the psychology training faculty at Mount Sinai St. Luke’s Hospital.
 He has published on depression, stress, substance use, and lesbian, gay, bisexual and transgender adolescents’ experiences with and attitudes toward health care and research in major scientific journals in several journals, including Archives of General Psychiatry, Journal of Consulting and Clinical Psychology, LGBT Health and Professional Psychology: Research and Practice.
 His research has been presented at national conferences and he has taught or given talks at major academic and health care institutions, including Albert Einstein College of Medicine, City University of New York (John Jay College), and the Veterans’ Administration New Jersey Healthcare System.
 He has also been interviewed for articles in The New York Times, She Knows, The Huffington Post, Thrive and ABC News (see links below).
 Dr. Fried is also an assistant professor of Clinical Psychology at Midwestern University.